t3l3machus/hoaxshell/README.md

 ```
 **Important**: Make sure to start hoaxshell with the same settings as the session you are trying to restore (http/https, port, etc).

+## Limitations
+The shell will die if you submit a command that initiates an interactive

+## How it Works
+The attacker issued commands are basically hosted via http/https (python HTTPServer).
+The generated payload submits the victim's machine into a loop that periodically requests the commands from the attacker's malicious http(s) server, executes them and then sends the output back to the malicious server via POST requests.